- Location: Route 51, Phoenix AZ (1992)

 The Moroccan Gazebo

 The Moroccan Gazebo references the traditional Moroccan vessel forms, patterns, and deep blue color.
 The Gazebo is built into the barrier as a shade and sitting area along the bikeway.
-The decorative openings in the canopy cast patterned shadows that repeat the interior motiff.
+The decorative openings in the canopy cast patterned shadows that repeat the interior motif.
 The terrazzo floor has sections ceramic vessels cast into it.

 The Guardian Vessels